PS4 Controller Bluetooth Dongle for PC Gaming: Guide

 Beyond Controllers: Bluetooth Dongles for PS4 Console Audio

 To use generic Bluetooth headphones with your PS4 console, you need a specialized USB Bluetooth audio adapter.
-This isn’t just a generic Bluetooth dongle; it functions as a USB sound card for your PS4.
+This device functions as a USB sound card for your PS4.
 When plugged in, the PS4 recognizes it as a USB audio device, allowing you to pair your headphones with the adapter.

-These audio adapters often support low-latency codecs like aptX Low Latency or FastStream, which are crucial for gaming to minimize audio delay between on-screen action and sound.
-Without them, you might experience a noticeable lag.
+These audio adapters often support low-latency codecs like aptX Low Latency or FastStream, which are crucial for gaming to minimize audio delay.
+Without these, you might experience noticeable lag between on-screen action and sound.

 Connection Steps for PS4 Console Audio Adapter: